 - Analysis — The Patch Analysis Job analyzes the configuration of target servers and determines the required patches.

 - Remediation — The Patch Remediation Job downloads the payload from the vendor sites to the Patch Repository, packages the payload as a BLPackage, and creates a Deploy Job to apply the patches.

-Deploy — The Deploy Jobs created during remediation are then run to deliver the required patches to targets requiring remediation.
+Deploy — The Deploy Job created during remediation is then run to deliver the required patches to targets requiring remediation.

 You can choose to run only the analysis part of a Patching Job, and then run remediation later, or you can run remediation immediately after the analysis.

 Standard patching and emergency patching

 It is important to make the distinction between the standard patch management process and emergency patching.

 Standard patching refers to applying critical or important vendor patches.
 The standard patching process normally involves either reusable or purpose-built Patch Smart Groups.
 A typical patching process includes: